Sichuan University: Research

 Sichuan University has two national key labs, six national engineering centers, five ministerial (MOE) key labs, 35 provincial key labs, 10 ministerial and provincial centers, four key research bases for humanities and social sciences, and four clinical research bases at the national level.
 The university has invested significantly in research, teaching and medical equipment, with a total value of about 530 million RMB.

 SCU has undertaken and completed a number of national, ministerial and regional research projects, and has many achievements that are rated first class in China.
 The university publishes more than 4,000 research papers annually.

 In 2002, the university's state and central government funding ranked fifth among Chinese universities; it was ranked seventh for the number of publications and eleventh for publications included in SCI.
 The citations ranked fifteenth among Chinese universities.
 The number of publications in science, engineering and medicine ranked sixth, and the citations ranked seventh among Chinese universities.
 In 2002, the university applied for 121 patents, 102 out of which were invention-oriented, making it number eighth among peer schools.

-Rankings and Reputation
+Rankings and reputation

 Sichuan University is one of the members of Project 985 (Top Type) and it is one of only two universities in Western China region (alongside Xi'an Jiao tong University) ranking among the top-15 comprehensive research universities nationwide.
 It is consistently ranked # 1 in Southwest China, which comprises Chongqing Municipality, Sichuan Province, Guizhou Province, Yunnan Province, and Tibet Autonomous Region with a combination of more than 180 million population.

-Internationally, Sichuan University is regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where, it ranked 61st globally as of 2022.
+Internationally, Sichuan University is regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where, it ranked # 61 globally as of 2022.

-As of 2022, Sichuan University was ranked #101-150 band by Academic Ranking of World Universities and #304 globally by U.S. News & World Report Best Global University Ranking.
+As of 2025, Sichuan University was ranked #87 by Academic Ranking of World Universities and #182 globally by U.S. News & World Report Best Global University Ranking.